hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/aliexpress/_examples/affiliated_products_generator.en.md

 ```

 **Note**: This documentation assumes the existence of a `Product` class, which is not defined in the provided code snippet.
 Complete documentation would require the definition of that class and any other necessary classes/functions.
-The example demonstrates how to use `AliAffiliatedProducts` and interact with the returned `Product` objects.
+The example demonStartes how to use `AliAffiliatedProducts` and interact with the returned `Product` objects.